Rickard Andersson: Who was Sweden school shooting suspect accused of killing 10

 The bloodshed was so severe that police initially struggled to determine the number of victims amid the carnage.

-Orebro’s police chief Roberto Eid Forest said that the attacker acted alone and wasn’t known to police before the shootout.
-He also had no connection to a gang, he added.
+Orebro’s police chief Roberto Eid Forest said that the attacker acted alone and was not known to police before the shootout.
+He had no connection to a gang, he added.
+Authorities also said there were no suspected connections to terrorism at this point.

 "At the moment we are confident that no more attacks will occur.
 The schools that were occupied have been evacuated," police chief Forest said, according to public broadcaster SVT.